visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 Poincaré operator
 ~~~~~~~~~~~~~~~~~

-The Poincaré operator constructs a Poincaré section for toroidal geometry, i.e.
+The Poincaré operator constructs a Poincaré section for toroidal geometry.
+The
-for integral curves that lie on toroidal geometry (cylindrical
-coordinates).
-The basis of constructing a connected plot is to accurately
+basis of constructing a connected plot is to accurately determine the number of
-determine the number of toroidal and poloidal windings (i.e. the winding pair).
+toroidal and poloidal windings (i.e. the winding pair).
+This process is
-This process is iterative, starting with a minimum number of puncture points
+iterative, starting with a minimum number of puncture points through a Poincaré
-and continuing until the toroidal and poloidal windings are known or the
+section and continuing until the toroidal and poloidal windings are known or
-maximum number of punctures is reached.
+the maximum number of punctures is reached.
 If an accurate winding pair is
 determined, then the puncture points are connected based on it.
 For more
 information, refer to the following resources.